 You can also buy a home with Redfin agents.
 They provide the same general range of services as traditional realtors.
 But, as with selling, expect less hands-on attention and support.

-Buying with a Redfin agent won't cost you anything — in real estate, the fee for the buyer's agent comes out of the seller's proceeds from the sale.
-However, be aware of a few savings opportunities:
+Buying with Redfin won't cost you anything — in real estate, the fee for the buyer's agent comes out of the seller's proceeds from the sale.

-- If you sell and buy with Redfin, you'll get back 0.5% of your listing fee, dropping you to an effective 1% rate.
+However, if you sell and buy with Redfin, you get extra savings.
+You get back 0.5% of your listing fee, dropping the rate to an effective 1%.

 Redfin reviews from real buyers and sellers